mathewpwheatley/module-3-project-vision-board-backend/README.md

 * Create an account
 * Login to an existing account
-* Create a vision board
+* Create, edit, and delete a vision board
-* Create a goal
+* Create, edit and delete goal
 * View all boards and related goals
-* Delete their account, boards, and goals.

 The backend of the application leverages Ruby on Rails API functionality to receive and send AJAX requests in a JSON formate.
 The interactive frontend is build on vanilla HTML and Javascript.